So, you think you’re ready to invest in a new website? That’s exciting!

 In fact, because of the bulk-discounts developers can get for many of these costs, sometimes it might even be cheaper to hire a professional for website management than it would be to handle it on your own (not even accounting for the time involved in you managing these things yourself).

-If you want more details on what all is involved in the maintenance of a website, check out this article.
+If you want more details on what is involved in the maintenance of a website, check out this article.

-The last thing you want to do is leave your website dangling the breeze.
+The last thing you want to do is leave your website dangling in the breeze.
 I’ve heard far too many stories of website owners who have run into problems when their website isn’t being properly maintained.
-Their entire investment handing in the balance— that’s not a place you want to find yourself in.
+Their entire investment hangs in the balance— that’s not a place you want to find yourself in.